kimiriecs/notadspy/README.md

 To overwrite this value, edit PRICE_TRACK_SCHEDULE variable in .env

+---

 ## Hosts and ports

+For preventing conflicts with local ports all default ports for services were shifted by 20000.
+For example, default port 80 became port 20080, port 8025 became port 28025, etc.

 After running the app, these hosts are available in the browser: